-A handful of studies concerning the use by Arab intellectual, political and religious leaders of the theme of the Crusades in the aforementioned period, can be noted.
-Carole Hillenbrand, in the last chapter of her monumental study of Muslim-Christian encounters during the Crusades, briefly discusses the use of the image of Ṣalāḥ al-Dīn’s victories in the rhetoric of several Palestinian public figures.
-Umej Bhatia in his monograph does not consider the period between the World Wars.
-Jonathan Phillips mentions several interesting appeals to the theme of the Crusades in Arabic social thought, but a greater part of the examples of the image of the Crusades are drawn from the Arabic artistic sphere.

-References to the Crusades by Arab public figures of the interwar period feature in studies devoted to the history of the British Mandate in Palestine and the French Mandate in Syria, but these works do not attempt to analyze the genesis of “anti-Crusader rhetoric”.
-It is also crucial to mention Haim Gerber’s work, in which the author gives vivid examples of references to the Crusades in Palestinian debates from the time of the British Mandate, but the study is limited to the Palestinian memory of the Crusades and leaves the broader Arabic context aside.
-The article by Mattityahu Peled is significant, because in addition to focusing on literary production, it analyzes the uses of Crusader images in the Palestinian public sphere of the interwar period.
-The fundamental work of Peter Wien also contains examples of post-World War I references to the Crusades.

-The key studies of the history of the Muslim Brotherhood by Richard Mitchell and Abd al-Fattah el-Awaisi, analyze some appeals of the organization’s ideologists to the theme of the Crusades, but they consider those cases only in the context of the ideology of the movement itself and do not correlate them with the use of “anti-Crusader rhetoric” in Arab public thought of the 1930s and 1940s.
-Thus, as we can see, the historiography of the issue is quite diverse, but leaves a lot of room for a further exploration of the theme of the Crusades in Arab social and political thought between the years 1914 and 1948 and for an analysis of this material from the point of view of intellectual history.
+There have been a handful of studies on Arab intellectual, political, and religious leaders using the theme of the Crusades in this period.
+Carole Hillenbrand, in the last chapter of her monumental study of Muslim-Christian encounters during the Crusades, briefly discusses the use of Ṣalāḥ al-Dīn’s victories in the rhetorical imagery of several Palestinian public figures.
+Umej Bhatia’s monograph addresses the question but not in the interwar period.
+Jonathan Phillips mentions several interesting appeals to the theme of the Crusades in Arabic social thought, but most are drawn from the Arab art world.
+References to the Crusades by Arab public figures of the interwar period feature in studies devoted to the history of the British Mandate in Palestine and the French Mandate in Syria, but these works do not attempt to analyze the genesis of anti-Crusader rhetoric.
+Gerber (2008) gives vivid examples of references to the Crusades in Palestinian debates from the time of the British Mandate, but the study is limited to the Palestine.
+Peled’s article (1982) is significant because, in addition to focusing on literary production, it analyzes the uses of Crusader images in the Palestinian public sphere of the interwar period.
+Wien (2017) also contains important examples of post-WWI references to the Crusades.
+Important histories of the MB by both Richard Mitchell and ʿAbd al-Fattah el-Awaisi analyze some of its ideologists’ appeals to the Crusades theme, but both consider them only in relation to the movement’s own ideology of the itself and do not correlate them with the use of anti-Crusader rhetoric in 1930s’ and 1940s’ Arab public thought.
+Thus, the relevant historiography is quite diverse, but leaves a lot of room for further exploration of these issues and their intellectual history between 1914 and 1948.